yochaigal/cairn/wip/2e/core-rules.md

 - A save is a roll to avoid negative outcomes from risky choices.
 Characters roll a d20 and compare the results to the appropriate attribute.
 If they roll equal to or under that attribute, they succeed.
 Otherwise, they fail.
 A 1 is always a success, and a 20 is always a failure.
 - If two opponents are each trying to overcome the other, whoever is most at risk should save.
-- If two more characters would need to take an action together, whoever is most at risk should save (typically the character with the lowest Attribute).
+- If two characters need to take an action together, whomever is most at risk should make the save (usually the character with the lowest relevant Attribute).

 ## Healing & Recovery